Skip to content

 to your ~/.gnupg/gpg.conf to make sure you can manage signatures yourself and receive them from keyservers or local imports as intended.

 In case you care: See info gnupg --index-search=keyserver-options for the fine documentation.
-Of course apt install info first to be able to read info pages. 'cause who still used them in 2023?
+Of course apt install info first to be able to read info pages. 'cause who would still used them in 2023?
 Oh, wait...

 Your software stores are a bad idea